-If third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.
+When income is projected at new admission or interim, tf third-party or document review is not possible, written family certification as to costs anticipated to be incurred during the upcoming 12 months.

 An in-house certification form verifying documentation was submitted and reviewed will be stored in family's file instead of the medical records themselves.